-This is a measure of the percentage of short-term care patients who saw functional improvements, such as with activities of daily living.
-Many in the industry would argue this is a reasonable measure of a nursing home's rehabilitation performance.
+This datapoint measures the percentage of short-term care patients that experienced functional improvements, such as enhanced ability to perform activities of daily living.
+Some experts believe this is a measure of a nursing home's rehabilitation performance.

 Scores for Columbus, OH